Partition Action Q&A Series

 Analysis

 Apply the Rule to the Facts: Here, the land is inherited and co-owned by multiple relatives, and one co-owner (who is also the executor) allegedly signed a long-term lease without the other owners’ knowledge or consent.
-Under North Carolina’s co-ownership rules, that lease is unlikely to bind the non-signing owners unless they authorized it ahead of time or later ratified it.
+Under North Carolina’s current co-ownership statutes, that lease is unlikely to bind the non-signing owners unless they authorized it ahead of time or later ratified it.
 At most, the lease may be treated as a lease of only the signing co-owner’s undivided interest, which typically does not give the tenant the right to exclude the other co-owners from possession.

 Process & Timing